Supporting the Whole Student

 Dr. Darcy Gordon, an MITx Digital Learning Fellow in the Department of Biology, highlighted recent multi-year, systematic curriculum redesign efforts to apply learning principles to 7.05.
 Although the original intention of incorporating learning principles into 7.05 was to enhance the current set of resources available to students on the MITx platform, students who utilized the additional resources experienced lower subject-related stress.

 Professor Gore, an Associate Professor in the Department of Physics, described how he maximizes student engagement and provides equal opportunities for students to succeed in his course.
-His presentation highlighted how he combines clear articulation of course goals, classroom norms, and expectations with thoughtful implementation of active learning to create a positive and inclusive classroom environment.
+His presentation highlighted how he combines clear articulation of course goals, classroom norms, and expectations with the thoughtful implementation of active learning to create a positive and inclusive classroom environment.

 Dr. Darcy Gordon